nasserelm/on-demand-api/README.md

 The point of this project is to show problem solving, system design, DevOps, and AWS cloud architecture skills, NOT what the website offers.

+Checkout the github/workflow and this [article](https://medium.com/@nasser258/java-spring-boot-mysql-react-aws-full-stack-project-from-scratch-to-production-9b703563ec23) to see how I implemented this step-by-step

 ## Architecture

 ![Alt text](arch.jpeg)